Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Juni 2026 18.17.11 UTC
+- WIB: Senin, 8 Juni 2026 23.12.37 UTC
-- WITA: Senin, 8 Juni 2026 19.17.11 UTC
+- WITA: Selasa, 9 Juni 2026 00.12.37 UTC
-- WIT: Senin, 8 Juni 2026 20.17.11 UTC
+- WIT: Selasa, 9 Juni 2026 01.12.37 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: motivational
+Kategori: friendship